casper-iitb/casper-iitb.github.io/pages/pastpeople.md

 ---
 layout: team
-title: People
+title: Past People
-description: Who we are
+description: We used to be
 permalink: /pastpeople/
 ---